 Quincy Hill Water Tank Disaster, 1909

 The disaster united residents in the task of searching for survivors, cleaning the debris, and rebuilding homes.
 Some questioned whether foul play was involved as the tanks were only 26 years old and should not have failed.
-No evidence of foul play was ever discovered.
+However, no evidence of foul play was ever discovered.
 The tragedy is remembered by a group of well-kept hedges that were planted to commemorate the couple that lost their life in the sudden flood.

 SourcesJim Dawson, Quincy Hill Water Tank Disaster, (accessed 7/20/16) http://electricearl.com/parkersburg/quincyhill.html